siwoopark10/ludobots-public/README.md

 # Ludobots
+### Credits
+My work projects for the evolutionary robotics project - Ludobots, based completely in the subreddit [r/ludobots](https://www.reddit.com/r/ludobots/)

-How to reproduce my results
+## How to reproduce my results
 ```
 python3 search.py
 ```

-The creature has a spine like the one used in assignment 6, but now it has arms and leg that

-Generates a kinematic chain (a jointed, motorized, innervated, sensorized snake) with a:

- - random number (between 4 and 10) of

- - randomly shaped links (cube dimensions range from 0 to 1) with

- - random sensor placement along the chain.

- - Links with and without sensors are colored green and blue, respectively.
+This python script creates a parallel hill climber that evolves a robot that moves forward the fastest.
+After a series of evolutions, it should display a simulation of the robot with the best performance.

  ## Structure
  The torso extend in the y-direction, and each torso link has a random dimension [(0,1), (0,1), (0,0.3)].
 The height was intentially set to a lower value to provide more balance to the creature.
 The number of links in the torso is randomly chosen between 3 and 8.
 For simiplicity sake, the sizes of every link will be [1,1,1] even though I limited the z-size of the torso to be 0.3 and that of the limbs to be 0.5.